 After successful loading, the utility program is entered automatically.
-The program will first type VARIAN 73 MICRO UTILITY to identify itself.
+The program will first type MICRO UTILITY to identify itself.
 Next, the configuration will be determined by the following request:

 DEBUG CONFIG?
-(Y or N)
+(Y OR N)

-The user should then type Y followed by a carriage return, if his system is in the special two-processor debugging configuration described in section 7.5.
-Otherwise, if his system is simply the standard configuration, the user should type N, followed by a carriage return.
+The user should then type 'Y' followed by a carriage return, if his system is in the special two processor debug configuration described in section 7.2.
+Otherwise, if his system is simply the standard configuration, the user should type, followed by a carriage return.